OfirUdar/Udarverse-Scripts/README.md

 Some technical information:

-This game is made with Unity Engine.
+This game is made with Unity Engine
 Programmed with C# using OOP and Design Patterns.
 For this game, we built an Editor Tool inside Unity which enable us to build the map easily.
 You are welcome to take a look at the video 🙂

-#It includes only the SCRIPTS because of personal and copyright reasons!
+**It includes only the SCRIPTS because of personal and copyright reasons!**

 BECOME FANS?